A Beginner’s Guide to Planning Church Construction

 Who Will Make the Crucial Decisions?

 Large-scale construction projects require all hands on deck.
 Success requires that everyone in the church is behind the project and making sacrifices to see this dream become a reality.
-But you still need a core team that will drive the project and see it to completion.
-If this team is not well defined at the outset, the responsibility will fall on the pastoral staff who is stretched thin as it is.
+A core team should be assembled in order to drive the project and see it to completion.
+If this team is not well defined at the outset, the responsibility will fall on the pastoral staff who are typically already stretched thin.

-Ideally, you will want a single point person that manages the project and oversees the team.
-It makes sense that this will fall to an executive pastor if you have one.
-But if you do not, the responsibility should rest with a driven and organized personality type.
-It is going to be their job to keep the project on track, coordinate the teams, and facilitate all the necessary communication.
+Ideally, a single point person would manage the project and oversee the team.
+If the church has an executive pastor, they often assume this role for the congregation.
+If the church doesn't already have someone seriving in this capacity, the responsibility should be assigned to a driven and organized individual.
+They will keep the project on track, coordinate the teams, and facilitate all the necessary communication.

 How Will This Space Get Designed and Built?